Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

-Next, we examine the accuracy of the two methods as a function of the sample size.
-We focus on the sphere.
-Let $\ell_{i,j}$ be the geodesic distance between a pair of points $x_i$ and $x_j$, and let $\hat{\ell}_{i,j}$ denote its approximation by either the graph or mesh method.
-The error is defined as $\binom{n}2^{-1} \sum_{i < j} |\ell_{i,j} - \hat{\ell}_{i,j}|$.
-As computing this quantity would be too costly given the sample sizes and the number of repeats that we consider, we approximate the error by subsampling 100 pairs of points and averaging the approximation error over these pairs only.
+We also examined the accuracy of the two methods as a function of the sample size.
+For this experiment, we focused on the sphere.
+As we explored larger sample sizes, we approximate the error by evaluating the difference between true and estimated distance on 100 pairs of points chosen at random.
 The result of this experiment is reported in \figref{varying}.